What do the code signing certificate requirements mean for developers?

 CAs are then held to very strict standards regarding how to respond to these reported problems.
 For example, they must begin investigating within 24 hours and maintain 24×7 communication about any incidents.
 There are also strict guidelines and timelines regarding revocation, in the event malware or another abuse is suspected.

 The new reporting systems mean even if a malicious publisher happens to pass through the verification process, their certificate can promptly be reported, investigated and revoked.

 Another new requirement that may be of interest to developers is that all CAs must now operate an RFC-3161-compliant Timestamp Authority (TSA) that is available for all Code Signing customers.
 This means a trusted timestamp can be included with each signature.
 (Note: TRUSTZONE has always provided timestamping for Code Signing customers.)

 The main benefit of this is that the signature will not expire when the certificate does, which is what would normally happen without the timestamp.
 Instead, signatures can stay valid for the lifetime of the timestamp certificate, which can be as long as 135 months, as specified by the requirements.

 The new standards and requirements are an essential step toward cutting down on Code Signing attacks.
-Microsoft is the first applications software vendor to adopt the guidelines and will start enforcing them February 1, 2017.
-All TRUSTZONE Code Signing Certificates will be in compliance with the new requirements before then.
+Microsoft is the first applications software vendor to adopt the guidelines and will start enforcing them on February 1, 2017.
+TRUSTZONE’s Code Signing Certificates will be in compliance with the new requirements before then.